wpindhofer/dockerSwarmOnAWS/README.md

 Also, a detailed description of the starter scripts parameters can be found in the script.

+### Deploy a container in the cluster

+Once the cluster has been created, use SSH to connect to one of the master nodes and create a service with the image you want to run in the cluster.
+Here are example calls

+SSH to the instance (Instance DNS can be found in the AWS console):
+`ssh -i ./keys/SSH-docker-swarm.pem ec2-user@ec2-3-124-4-108.eu-central-1.compute.amazonaws.com`

+Create service for running an NGINX with 4 replicas publishing port 80:
+`docker service create --name myNginx --replicas 10 --publish 80:80 nginx`

 ## Next...
 The docker swarm is not production ready.
 Mostly because security hardening is missing.
 Also, it is not necessary to assign public IPs to each swarm node - this has been done to simplify the access to the machines.
 A better solution would be to use a NAT Gateway and a bastion host.